flatpickles/sketchbook/README.md

 -   Validate canvas-sketch usage with current spec
 -   Read through old notes and absorb in design doc

+-   When changing param defaults (assigned in file) what happens?
+Especially with local storage... param default vals will get confusing...

 -   Param UI
     -   Option to reset to default/preset value
     -   Lock parameter value (?)